diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/xtb.md

 In preamble, you need to have Apptainer installed on your machine; see [this link](/en/documentation/install/install-apptainer/) for more details.

 This tutorial focuses on using the xTB container image.
-The image can be downloaded read to use from the GRICAD registry with Apptainer and allows directly running the `xtb` executable.
+The image can be downloaded ready to use from the GRICAD registry with Apptainer and allows directly running the `xtb` executable.

 For more information on Apptainer containers, please look at [this page](/en/about/apptainer/).